 At Alaska Shore Tours, 5% of our Alaskan excursions profits go directly to organizations that help preserve Alaska’s natural resources and cultural heritage.
-When you book your Alaska cruise excursion with us, you can be sure that you, too, are taking responsibility for protecting Wild Alaska.
+In recent years we have specifically focused on the Alaska Conservation Foundation, which is dedicated to protecting Alaska’s natural environment and the diverse cultures and ways of life it sustains When you book your Alaska cruise excursion with us, you can be sure that you, too, are taking responsibility for protecting Wild Alaska.

 When we started Alaska Shore Tours, our ultimate goal was twofold.
 First, we wanted to give others the opportunity to experience the stunning wilderness that had already captivated us.
 Moreover, though, we wanted to do our part to help take care of this stunning and increasingly threatened haven; we knew that recreating in the Last Frontier takes a toll on wilderness, and we wanted to make sure we left behind more than we took away.

-Years later, we’re meeting these goals.
+Years later, we’re happy to say that we are exceeding these goals.
+As of 2019, we are proud to say we have donated over $50,000 to Alaska charities!
 We continue to provide significant donations that help sustain hard-working Alaska-friendly organizations.
 In particular, funds from our Alaskan excursions encourage the conservation of Alaskan wilderness.
 This great state’s tundras, coastlines, and mountain ranges, after all, remain more wild and intact than those anywhere else in America.
 Importantly, we also strive to support native Alaskans, without whose traditional practices and rich history Alaska, well, wouldn’t be Alaska.

 And we take pride in our contributions!
 We find comfort in the knowledge that Alaska Shore Tours continues to be an Alaska-responsible alternative to the big, worldwide corporations like Viator and Trip Advisor, which don’t give back to the communities they benefit from.
 Because it’s not enough simply to provide Alaskan excursions; what counts is providing high-quality, responsibly-sourced Alaskan excursions while also remembering to give back.